 We got a late start on the first day and muddy conditions slowed us down so we just hiked out and back from the hummingbird house, but wished we’d done the full loop (something we didn’t plan on as we set out that morning).

-From the hummingbird house, the full loop is about 30 minutes longer for the return, and you’ll have a big climb up a steep hill.
+From the hummingbird house, the full loop is about 30 minutes longer than if you hike out the way you came, and you’ll have a big climb up a steep hill.

 Acaime – The Hummingbird House